SourLemonJuice/i18nglish.c/README.md

 ## Code style

 Variable names reference [Google Style Guide C++](https://google.github.io/styleguide/cppguide.html)(or just want to be).\
-Most block styles are from Linux kernal.
+Most block styles are from Linux kernel.

-The clang-format config has already been added to the repo, but maybe still incomplete.
+The clang-format config has already been added to the repo, but it may still be incomplete.

 ## Just put something at last